What is Container Security? [Securing Containers 101]

 Example of a command line tool running a Docker scan to detect security misconfigurations early in the development cycle

 Integrating security into the continuous integration and continuous delivery (CI/CD) pipelines allows for early detection and resolution of security issues.
-This "shift left" approach to security helps to ensure that security is a consideration throughout the development process, not just at the deployment stage.
+This "shift left" approach to security helps ensure security is a consideration throughout the development process, not just at the deployment stage.

 Runtime protection